-CAPS means the maximum number of STR properties allowed as a percentage of total dwelling units, as defined from County Assessor's Office, within each zoning district.
-Dwelling units numbers are defined from the County Assessors Office as of March 2019.
+CAPS means the maximum number of properties that may be licensed for short-term rental use, calculated as a percentage of total developed dwelling units and developable lots within each zoning district.
+Total properties are based on the records of the County Assessor's Office as of December 31 of each preceding year.